riteshsoni10/aws_ec2_efs_cloudfront_s3/README.md

 ## Module: instance_launch

 The module contains the  files to create the EC2 instance along with the dependencies needed for launch and output variables to pass it to different modules as dependencies.
-The HCL code to module efs code.
+The HCL code for instance_launch module.

 ```
 module "instance_launch" {